-Guaranteed to keep ball pressure for longer thanks to its Butyl / latex bladder.
+Guaranteed to keep ball pressure for longer thanks to Butyl et Latex bladder.

-Consistent rebound thanks to the quality of the bladder and the outer cover.
+Consistent rebound thanks to the quality of bladder and outer cover

-We measure the ball's sphericity at 16 different points and assess the recorded discrepancies.
+We measure the football's sphericity at 16 different points and examine the recorded discrepancies.

 If the discrepancy is greater than 1.5% (FIFA PRO Standard), our engineers are tasked with improving the sphericity to ensure a consistent bounce.